-The Plan receives contributions in accordance with collective bargaining agreements between the Realty Advisory Board on Labor Relations, Inc., or various independent employers and your union.
+The Plan receives contributions in accordance with collective bargaining agreements between employer associations or individual employers and your union.
 These collective bargaining agreements provide that employers contribute to the Fund on behalf of each covered employee.
 Employers that are parties to such collective bargaining agreements may also participate in the Fund on behalf of non-collectively bargained employees, if approved by the Trustees, by signing a participation agreement.
-Certain other employers (such as Local 32BJ itself and the 32BJ Benefit Funds) participate in the Fund on behalf of their employees by signing a participation agreement.
+Certain other employers (such as Local 32BJ itself) participate in the Fund on behalf of their employees by signing a participation agreement.

-The Compliance Office will provide you, upon written request, with information as to whether a particular employer is contributing to the Fund on behalf of participants working under a collective bargaining agreement or participation agreement and, if so, to which Plan the employer is contributing.
+The Compliance Office will provide you, upon written request, with information as to whether a particular employer is contributing to the Fund on behalf of participants working under a collective bargaining agreement or participation agreement.